Back to Blog

 The API supports templates with a template language, server-side rendering, and metadata tagging.
 The webhook system is reliable and covers all email events.
 Debugging tools (message streams, activity feed) make it easy to trace what happened to any email.

 Postmark recently added Broadcast streams for marketing email, but it's basic compared to dedicated marketing tools.
+Buy Postmark if you care about transactional.
+Don't buy it expecting marketing features.

-Pricing: Starts at $15/month for 10,000 emails API quality: Excellent.
-Mature, well-documented REST API Documentation: Comprehensive with language-specific guides Pros:
+• Pricing: Starts at $15/month for 10,000 emails

-• Mature, stable API
+• API quality: Excellent.
+Mature, well-documented REST API

 4. Amazon SES